FunnelKit

 • Shop with confidence section

-Here’s an example of security seals that make your checkout page look authentic and secured:
+Here’s an example of security seals that make your checkout page look authentic and secure:

 Security seals on the checkout - WooCommerce checkout optimization